Rails Migrations in a nutshell

-Migrations allow us to create tables, add or remove columns, and add indexes on columns.
-Whenever a migration is generated through command it is stored in db/migrate folder of your Rails app directory.
+Migrations allow us to create tables, add or remove columns, and add indexes to columns.
+Whenever a migration is generated through a command it is stored in the db/migrate folder of your Rails app directory.

-In this post, you'll be learning about the following point of migrations
+In this post, you'll learn about the following points of migration

 • create_table